intelligentnode/docs/intellidocs/docs/python/get-started/introduction.md

 1. **Wrapper Layer**: Direct access to a wide range of AI models and libraries, including OpenAI, Gemini, Mistral, and Stability.
 2. **Controller Layer**: Acts as a central hub, providing a unified input regardless of the AI model you're using.
 Allowing to switch between model providers with minimum change.
 3. **Function Layer**: Provides abstract application layer, focused on real world use cases.
-You can extend the use cases of Intelli based on your specific needs.
+You can extend the use cases of intelli based on your specific needs.
 4. **Flow Layer**: Orchestrates complex workflows involving multiple AI models and tasks.